sara-sabr/ITStrategy/_posts/en/2022-02-03-project-to-product.md

 The words “Job Bank” can be understood to mean three separate things:

-- a Program;
+- a program;
-- a Service to job seekers and employers, ultimately measured using the Program’s [Performance Information Profile (PIP)](https://dialogue/grp/WG6278300/Program%20Inventory/Forms/AllItems.aspx?RootFolder=/grp/WG6278300/Program%20Inventory/Job%20Bank&FolderCTID=0x012000B9ED43B8F503194E9CF21B1ED35BB73E&View=%7b12E60D67-CC97-44CE-BBCA-B6E4EE0365E5%7d); and
+- a service to job seekers and employers, ultimately measured using the program’s [Performance Information Profile (PIP)](https://dialogue/grp/WG6278300/Program%20Inventory/Forms/AllItems.aspx?RootFolder=/grp/WG6278300/Program%20Inventory/Job%20Bank&FolderCTID=0x012000B9ED43B8F503194E9CF21B1ED35BB73E&View=%7b12E60D67-CC97-44CE-BBCA-B6E4EE0365E5%7d); and
 - a [family of products](https://014gc.sharepoint.com/sites/JobBankProductManagement/SitePages/products.aspx) - most notably ten of them making up its website, which is exposed to and consumed by clients as part of Job Bank’s service delivery.

 Interactions with the website have a direct impact on the service performance (e.g. ability to navigate and find information, being correctly matched to a relevant job, etc.), and gives rapid insights for improvements as interactions with software generates large amounts of data.